usatlas/docs/jupyter/SLACjupyter.md

 Before accessing [the SLAC JupyterLab](https://ondemand-dev.slac.stanford.edu/public/doc/#/interactive-compute?id=jupyter), please [apply for a SLAC computing account](https://atlas.slac.stanford.edu/using-the-slac-computing-resources).

-You need to use your "SLAC ID" to login to SLAC JupyterLab.
+You need to use your "SLAC ID" (aka SLAC Windows account) to login to SLAC JupyterLab.
 For more information regarding "SLAC ID", please refer to [SDF: New SLAC...](../README.md/#sdf:-new-slac-computing-environment-and-change-to-slac-computing-account).

 ## A note about your AFS or GPFS spaces